semrush/intergalactic/website/docs/components/color-picker/color-picker-code.md

 @## Ways how to use

 There are several ways how you can add colors.
 First one is using prop `colors` on `ColorPicker.Colors` for default colors and on `PaletteManager` for custom colors which you can edit (add and remove).
-The second way is using `ColorPicker.Item` and `PalatteManagerItem`.
+The second way is using `ColorPicker.Item` and `PaletteManager.Item`.
 By the second way you can use your own components instead of default items.
 Next two examples are the same.

 @example howToUse